gitkraken/vscode-gitlens/README.md

 - Adds a _Copy SHA_ command (`gitlens.copyShaToClipboard`) to copy the commit SHA of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor
 - Adds a _Copy Message_ command (`gitlens.copyMessageToClipboard`) to copy the commit message of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

+- Adds a _Copy Current Branch_ command (`gitlens.copyCurrentBranch`) to copy the name of the current branch to the clipboard

 - Adds a _Switch to Another Branch_ (`gitlens.views.switchToAnotherBranch`) command &mdash; to quickly switch the current branch

 - Adds a _Compare References..._ command (`gitlens.compareWith`) to compare two selected references